RedisLabs/redislabs-docs/content/kubernetes/re-clusters/create-aa-database.md

 From inside your K8s cluster, edit your Redis Enterprise cluster (REC) resource to add the following to the `spec` section.
 Do this for each participating cluster.

  The operator uses the API hostname (`<api-hostname>`) to create an ingress to the Redis Enterprise cluster's API; this only happens once per cluster.
-Every time a new Active-Active database instance is created on this cluster, the operator creates a new ingress route to the database with the ingress suffix (`ingress-suffix`).
-The hostname for each new database will be in the format `<db-name><ingress-suffix>`.
+Every time a new Active-Active database instance is created on this cluster, the operator creates a new ingress route to the database with the ingress suffix (`<ingress-suffix>`).
+The hostname for each new database will be in the format <nobr>`<db-name><ingress-suffix>`</nobr>.

 ### Using ingress controller